Revani (Semolina & Syrup Cake)

 Bake for 30-40 mins on bottom shelf until nicely browned (toothpick should come out clean).
 Take pan out of oven and leave for 5 mins or so.

-Cut cake into around 18-22 rectangular / square pcs as per my pic and gently press a blanched almond half onto each square, then using a ladle, carefully pour syrup all over the cake.
+Cut cake into around 18-22 rectangular / square pcs as per my pic then using a ladle, carefully pour syrup all over the cake.

 The cake will look like it’s drowning in the syrup but that’s absolutely fine.
 Allow to cool, cover with foil and put in fridge (preferably overnight).